syk0z/cryptio-technical-interview/README.md

 * [Fixer](https://fixer.io/) - API for fiat pricing - has a free plan that
   requires you to create an account

+## Hints

+* A Bitcoin transaction is a collection of inputs, and outputs.
+If the address you are dealing with is listed under the inputs, your balance will decrease as you are spending money.
+On the contrary, if the address is listed under the outputs, your balance will increase.
+* Your final balance should be equal to the `Final Balance`, as displayed on Blockchain.com.
+* You can **not** have a negative balance.
+* The Blockchain.com API has pagination (with a maximum page length of `100`).

 ## Questions

-Do not hesitate to ask for hints or even some help!
+Do not hesitate to ask for more hints or even some help!

 Send an email to `lucas [at] cryptio [dot] co`.

+Good luck!